Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Aircraft & jumpjet units are now affected by speed modifiers such as `SpeedAircraft/Infantry/UnitsMult` on `Countries`, `VeteranSpeed` and Crates / AttachEffect (Ares feature).
 - Both voxel and SHP vehicle units should now correctly respect custom palette set through `Palette`.
 - Weapons fired by EMPulse superweapons without `EMPulse.TargetSelf=true` *(Ares feature)* can now create radiation.
+- Setting `RadarInvisible` to true on TerrainTypes now hides them from minimap display.

 ## Animations